 (Appointments must be made by the pet owner)

-We now take limited online appointment requests.
+We now take online appointment requests.
 Please read the instructions carefully when requesting your appointment.
 Appointments are available Monday through Thursday each week.
 Because of limitations on the number and size of kennels available on any given day, your preferred appointment date may not be available through our online requests.
 The response time for online requests can be 2-3 business days.
 If your appointment is accepted, you will receive an email confirmation of availability.
 If we don't have availability on the day you request, we will call you to find an alternate date.
-To help us respond as quickly and efficiently as possible, please do not submit more than 1 online request per dog or cat.
+To help us respond as quickly and efficiently as possible, please submit 1 online request for each dog or cat.

-PLEASE NOTE: Our online requests are limited and book fast.
-Please give the office a call to schedule if the E-Requests say "There are no appointments available at this time."
+PLEASE NOTE: Please give the office a call to schedule if the E-Requests say "There are no appointments available at this time."

 Ready to request an appointment?